marklailai/github.io/freqT/FT#6 - Strategy Optimization with Hyperparameters.md

 # Part 6: Strategy Optimization with Hyperparameters (Hyperopt)

-Welcome to Episode 6!
+Welcome to Part 6!
 Now that you’ve created your custom strategy and explored technical indicators, it’s time to **optimize your strategy parameters** using Freqtrade’s built-in tool: **Hyperopt**.

 Hyperopt allows you to automatically search for the best combinations of parameters to maximize profitability or reduce risk—saving you hours of manual trial and error.